Chris McCandless: Alaska

 In April 1992, McCandless hitchhiked from South Dakota to Fairbanks, Alaska.
 After his death, witnesses stated they had seen McCandless in Alaska first at Dot Lake, with several other sightings in Fairbanks.
 McCandless was stated to be traveling with a "big backpack" and would give a false name if asked his identity.
 He was described as very suspicious of people around him, unkempt, and smelling due to lack of hygiene.
 One witness described McCandless as "generally strange, weird, with a weird energy".
 McCandless was then last seen alive at the head of the Stampede Trail on April 28 by a local electrician named Jim Gallien.
 Gallien, who had given McCandless a ride from Fairbanks to the start of the rugged track just outside the small town of Healy, later said he had been seriously concerned about the safety of McCandless (who introduced himself as "Alex") after noticing his light pack, minimal equipment, meager rations, and obvious lack of experience.
 Gallien said he had deep doubts about "Alex's" ability to survive the harsh and unforgiving Alaskan bush.

 Gallien tried repeatedly to persuade McCandless to delay the trip, at one point offering to detour to Anchorage and buy him suitable equipment and supplies.
 However, McCandless ignored Gallien's persistent warnings and refused his offers of assistance (though he did accept a pair of Xtratufs, two sandwiches, and a packet of corn chips from Gallien).
-Gallien dropped McCandless off believing he would head back towards the highway within a few days as hunger set in.
+Gallien dropped McCandless off, believing he would head back towards the highway within a few days as hunger set in.

 After hiking along the snow-covered Stampede Trail, McCandless came upon an abandoned bus (about 28 mi west of Healy at 63°52′5.96″N 149°46′8.39″W) alongside an overgrown section of the trail near Denali National Park.
 McCandless, according to Krakauer, attempted to continue "heading west until [he] hit the Bering Sea."
 However, he was deterred by the thick Alaskan bush and returned to the bus, where he set up camp and lived off the land.
 He had 4.5 kg of rice; a Remington Nylon 66 semi-automatic rifle with 400 rounds of .22LR hollowpoint ammunition; a number of books, including one on local plant life; some personal effects and a few items of camping equipment.
 Self-portrait photographs and journal entries indicate he foraged for edible plants and hunted game including porcupines, squirrels, and birds such as ptarmigans and Canada geese.
 On June 9, 1992, McCandless illegally stalked and shot a moose.
 However, the meat spoiled within days after he failed in his efforts to preserve it.
+McCandless would experience profound regret as a result of this experience, expressing in a journal entry "I now wish I had never shot the moose.
+One of the greatest tragedies of my life."

-It had been speculated that McCandless was responsible for vandalizing several cabins in the area that were stocked with food, survival equipment, and emergency supplies.
-In response, Denali National Park Chief Ranger Ken Kehrer has categorically stated that McCandless was not considered a viable suspect by the National Park Service.
+It had been speculated that McCandless was responsible for vandalizing several cabins in the area that were stocked with food, survival equipment, and emergency supplies; however, he was not considered a viable suspect by the National Park Service.